Irritable Bowel Syndrome

 Depending on what is uncovered as the major causes of the IBS syndrome for one particular patient, treatment is then individualized.

-If you or someone you know of suffers from IBS, make an appointment with Dr Chan or Dr Ward to discuss your individual case and what diet, supplement, assessment and treatment options are best for you.
+If you or someone you know of suffers from IBS, make an appointment with Dr Chan or Dr Ward to discuss your individual case and what diet, assessment and treatment options may be best for you.